AngeloOliveira2004/LDTS_Project/README.md

 The game loop pattern ensures that the game runs smoothly and consistently, creating a loop that continually processes inputs, renders outputs and updates the state of the game

 **Consequences**

+> - Responsiveness: The game loop contributes to the maintenance of a responsive user experience by continuously monitoring and reacting to user input.
+Gameplay becomes more fluid and dynamic by processing player actions quickly.
+> - Consistent Frame Rate:It aids in maintaining a steady frame rate, which is essential for giving players a fluid visual experience.
+> - Energy Consumption: The game loop's constant execution can use up a lot of CPU's power, which reduces the device's energy efficiency.
+In order to reduce pointless computations and enhance overall energy usage, developers must optimize the loop.